-The timing of the Rapture is one of the more controversial subjects and is one of the more divisive issues of Christianity.
+The Rapture is one of the more controversial subjects and is one of the more divisive issues of Christianity.

 Because of its divisive nature many people don’t talk about it – nor do they study the scriptures pertaining to it.
-They see the rapture and indeed most prophecy as a subject that cannot be understood.
+They consider the rapture and indeed most prophecy as a subject that cannot be understood and rely on the teachings of others.
 Some say that prophecy and specifically the end time events surrounding the rapture are non-essential teachings and thus its not important what beliefs people hold about it.

-Christians should put away the teachings and traditions of man and instead study the Scriptures regarding end time events.
+Christians should put away the teachings and traditions of man and instead prayerfully study the Scriptures for themselves regarding prophetic events.

 It’s Important to Study All Scripture

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work. – 2 Timothy 3:16-17

 It says, “All Scripture,” and that includes passages dealing with prophecy, end-time events, and a rapture.
 Neglecting those passages that are more difficult to understand or deal with will surely diminish our effectiveness in teaching, rebuking, correcting and training in righteousness and will leave us ill-equipped for every good work.

 We do not need to be unaware… as Scripture tells us everything we need to know.
 We do not need to be confused… as Scripture breathed into our hearts by the Holy Spirit will take away all confusion.